snltd/ZFS-tools/README.md

 Complementary to `zr`, promotes files out of a snapshot.
 Use this from inside a snapshot directory.

+## zls

+Lists the snapshots which contain the given file.

 ## zfs_scrub_telemetry
 Wraps a `zfs scrub`, sending telemetry about it to [Wavefront](https://wavefront.com).